Skip to Content

 Output:

-You can combine the primary modes with modifiers for more advanced control.
+You can combine the primary modes with modifiers for advanced control:

 Binary Mode: 'b'